spicykai/Tempo-Utilities/README.md

-Quick and dirty way for tracking notes within a tempo. tempo is wildly inaccurate in placces.
+Quick and dirty way for tracking notes within a tempo. tempo is wildly inaccurate in places.
 Early version refining will come later.